-Hibiscus has a tart flavor and give a pink to red color to this blend.
-Hibiscus has traditionally been used to support healthy blood pressure and address high blood sugar.
+Hibiscus has a tart flavor and gives a pink to red color to this blend.
+This tart herb has traditionally been used to support healthy blood pressure and address high blood sugar.

 Fennel (Foeniculum vulgare)

 Fennel is one of my favorite carminative herbs.
-It has a pleasant aromatic taste that is frequently used for upset tummies in both children and adults.
+It has a pleasant aromatic taste that herbalists frequently recommend for upset tummies in both children and adults.

 Black Pepper (Piper nigrum)